Good to know

 Also present in the outsole is one of two sets of flex indentations of the Dyad 10, the Omni Grooves.
 These installations lend to the shoe a flexible quality while also adding to its overall appearance.

-The Brooks Dyad 10, same as the Brooks Ravenna 10, features the proprietary DNA cushioning, a gel-based foam that adapts to the shape of the foot, thus ensuring maximum responsiveness and a more effective underfoot cushioning compared to regular foam.
+The Brooks Dyad 10 features the proprietary DNA cushioning, a gel-based foam that adapts to the shape of the foot, thus ensuring maximum responsiveness and a more effective underfoot cushioning compared to regular foam.
 The DNA variant of this shoe is BioMoGo, which means it is made from fewer source materials, making it environment-friendly.

 The shoe’s insole comes in two components: First is the S-257 Cushsole, which is made up of a midsole compound to provide additional cushioning and flexibility to the underfoot.
 Second is the Ultimate Sockliner, a removable sock liner that has a moisture-wicking capability.